thatrandomguy43/uspl/working-doc.md

 blocks are started with do and ended with end like lua

-the keywords and, or and not are used for logic instead of operators
+the keywords and, or and not are used for boolean logic instead of operators

 if statements look like: